Polite notice: Action Stations will close at 3pm on 28 June until 30th June and 3 July until 7 July for planned maintenance.

 Harbour Tours - check sailing times with the visitors centre

-Explosion Museum - summer 5pm (last admission 4pm), winter 4pm WEEKENDS ONLY (last admission time 3pm)
+Explosion Museum - summer 5pm (last admission 4pm), winter 4pm WEEKENDS ONLY except school holidays (last admission time 3pm)

-Submarine Museum - summer 5:30pm, winter 4:30pm (closed Mondays and Tuesdays)(last admission one hour before closing)
+Submarine Museum - summer 5:30pm, winter 4:30pm (closed Mondays and Tuesdays except school holidays)(last admission one hour before closing)

-Harbour Tour is included with a site ticket.
+Harbour Tours are included in an All Attraction Ticket.
 For more information please telephone 023 9272 8060.
 Harbour Tours are subject to availability and prevailing weather conditions during the winter months and their availability cannot be guaranteed.
 The Harbour Tour leaves from the jetty alongside HMS Warrior.
 Please check with the Visitor Centre for daily sailing times.

 Please note that during Winter Opening (31st October 2016 - 31st March 2017) the Waterbus runs at weekends ONLY